Monty Python star Michael Palin to receive top British TV award

-BAFTA Chairman John Willis said the award recognized the contribution Palin had made to the industry over five decades.
+BAFTA Chairman John Willis said the award recognised the contribution Palin had made to the industry over five decades.

 “(His) amiable onscreen manner belies the seriousness of his craft,” Willis said in a statement.